KK Partizan: Head coaches

 Another former Partizan coach, Borislav Stanković, was also enshrined in both the Basketball Hall of Fame and FIBA Hall of Fame, although not as a coach but as a contributor.

 Honours

-Partizan has won thirty-seven domestic trophies, including twenty-one championships, of which thirteen were won consecutively, and sixteen cups, of which five were won consecutively.
-They have also won six Adriatic championships, first five of them consecutive.
-In European competitions in the late 1970s, they won two back-to-back Korać Cups in 1978 and 1979.
+Partizan has won thirty-eight domestic trophies, including twenty-two national championships, of which thirteen were won consecutively, and sixteen cups, of which five were won consecutively.
+They have also won eight ABA Leagues, first five of them consecutive and one ABA League Supercup.
+In European competitions in the late 1970s, they won two back-to-back FIBA Korać Cups in 1978 and 1979.
 They also won another Korać Cup in 1989.
-In 1992, Partizan won the club's first – and to date only – EuroLeague title, downing Joventut Badalona 70–71 on a miraculous buzzer-beater by Aleksandar Đorđević, which ranks among the most amazing shots in European basketball history.
-Overall, Partizan has won forty-eight trophies, which makes it the most successful basketball club in Serbia.
+In 1992, Partizan won the club's first – and to date only – EuroLeague title, downing Joventut Badalona 71–70 on a miraculous buzzer-beater by Aleksandar Đorđević, which ranks among the most amazing shots in European basketball history.
+Overall, Partizan has won 51 trophies, which makes it the most successful basketball club in Serbia.